 My natural colour is ash blonde and I am very, very fair.
 Is it possible to match my natural colour?
 I don't want the blonde to wash me out. — Emily

-A: Emily, first of all, you have beautiful, flawless skin.
+A: Emily, thank you for sending along your request for a hair consultation.
+First of all, you have beautiful, flawless skin.

 And you're right.
 Any light blonde colour will wash your skin out because you are already very pale.